ELELAB/MAVISp_allosigma2_workflow/README.md

 - a dG cutoff value (in kcal/mol)
 - a Distance cutoff:
 	Two distance calculation methods are available:
 	- Cα–Cα distances
-	- Side-chain heavy atom distances (Glycine uses HA2/HA3) Each method supports two threshold modes:
+	- Side-chain heavy atom distances (Glycine uses HA2/HA3) Each distance method supports two threshold modes:
 	- Value: a specific value (in Å - e.g. 14)
-	- Faction: a fraction of the median (e.g. 0.9)
+	- Fraction: a fraction of the median (e.g. 0.9)
 	The method and the mode are selected using the -d flag, with four possible options:
 	 Option               | Description                                       | Example                          |
 	|-----------------------|---------------------------------------------------|----------------------------------|